egehankrblt/ledger-app/README.md

-before you run the app remember to change user password values to you user and password in config/db.js
+before you run the app remember to change user password values to your mysql user and password to in config/db.js

 and change port to your localhost port in app.js